isomerpages/isomerpages-preusem/_about/1-objectives.md

 ### **Objectives**

-The Pre-University Seminar is the annual platform for students from different educational institutions to come together to achieve a better understanding of issues relevant to Singapore’s progress.
-Pre-University Seminar 2019 is a milestone seminar as it is the 50th seminar to be organised since its inception in 1970.
-It is timely for its participants to celebrate, and reflect on issues relevant to Singapore’s progress from the past to the present.
-Pre-University Seminar 2019 provides a platform for the participants to envision a future for Singapore which, despite current geopolitical tensions and rapid technological changes, thrives in its vision of building an inclusive society with opportunities for all.
+Pre-University Seminar 2020 provides a platform for its participants to examine and reflect on the values and fundamentals that have brought about Singapore’s progress.
+Singapore is moving forward in her next phase of nation-building and development.
+It is important that our youth, who are the future leaders of our nation, be engaged in reflecting on our national identity and values and envisioning a shared future together.

-The objectives of Pre-University Seminar 2019 are:
+The objectives of Pre-University Seminar 2020 are to:

-a. to raise participants’ awareness of Singapore’s opportunities and challenges in creating a forward-looking nation;
+1.	deepen participants’ understanding of the Singapore identity and values;

-b. to enable participants to gain new perspectives on diverse issues through research, discussions, experiential learning and interaction with people from different backgrounds, expertise and experiences;
+2.	raise participants’ awareness of the opportunities and challenges for Singapore amid global and regional tensions and uncertainties;

-c. to encourage participants to have deep conversations among themselves and reflect on their shared aspirations for Singapore; and
+3.	empower participants to generate possibilities, ideas and solutions in charting Singapore’s future as one united people; and

-d. to nurture teamwork and camaraderie among participants across institutions.
+4.	nurture teamwork and camaraderie among participants across institutions.